 Contact with the Birth Parents: There are essentially 3 types of adoptions that adoptive families must consider concerning contact with the expectant/birth parents.
 Each type of contact varies, as does the effect on the waiting time.
 The amount, type, and frequency of contact are usually determined by the expectant parents.
 Contact can be defined as letters, pictures, phone calls, and/or meetings.
 There are some things to consider when deciding what type of adoption, you are looking at as there are ways to have privacy and maintain your confidentiality while having a higher level of communication and 'openness' with a birth family.
 For example: If you use a smart phone to take pictures, it can automatically encrypt the location of where you are when the photo is taken into the digital component of the photo.
 You must turn off the location feature on your phone to prevent this.
 If you have an iPhone, it is under settings>privacy>location services> and then next to camera you can turn it off and on.
 This is highly important for adoptive families who send electronic pictures to birth parents as birth parents can download the pictures from the emails and then look under properties which reveals GPS locations.
 With the GPS coordinates on the pictures, they can map to the precise location where the picture was taken, including right in the adoptive family's' backyard.
 If you do not want to disable this feature another option is to purchase a pre-paid phone which is not associated to any person or carrier service and you can exchange picture messages, text messages, even phone calls without feeling your privacy is at stake.
 We welcome the opportunity to discuss openness and/or communication possibilities with you.

-1. Open Adoption: An open adoption is an adoption where all identifying information such as full names, addresses, and/or telephone numbers are exchanged between the adoptive family and the birth parents.
-While this type of adoption does not occur with great frequency, adoptive families willing to accept open adoption increase their chance for a faster adoptive placement.
+1. Open Adoption: An open adoption is an adoption where all identifying information such as full names, addresses, and/or telephone numbers are exchanged between

 There are 3 types of adoptions for adoptive families to consider